31st October - 4th November

 Moderated by Alder Yarrow, manager of The Old Vine Registry

-Panellists: Scott Stewart, GM of Skurnick Wines, Peter Granoff MS of Ferry Plaza Wine Merchant.
+Panellists: Scott Stewart, GM of Skurnik Wines, Peter Granoff MS of Ferry Plaza Wine Merchant and Morgan Harris MS.

 • Economic Crossroads: Healthy vines, healthy bottom Line